bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 Here is the complete list of these special variables.

 ``$S``
-    This is the “self” object, i.e. the object that called the ``template`` method.
+    This is the "quoted:`self` object, i.e. the object that called the ``template`` method.
 ``$D``
     The is the Data object of the calling object.
 When a Data object is